 The regulatory approval process outside the U.S. generally includes all of the risks associated with obtaining FDA approval.
 In addition, in many countries outside the U.S., it is required that the product be approved for reimbursement before the product can be approved for sale in that country.
 We may not obtain approvals from regulatory authorities outside the U.S. on a timely basis, if at all.
-Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authorities in other countries or jurisdictions or by the FDA.
+Approval by the FDA does not ensure approval by regulatory authorities in other countries or jurisdictions, and approval by one regulatory authority outside the U.S. does not ensure approval by regulatory authorities in other countries or jurisdictions or by the FDA.
 We may not be able to file for marketing approvals and may not receive necessary approvals to commercialize our medicines in any jurisdiction, which would materially impair our ability to generate revenue.